reach-sh/reach-lang/docs/src/tut/mkt/index.md

 He realizes that for him to compete, he has to make transactions more flexible for the `buyer`s.
 To do this, the application must be improved.

-You're being commissioned once again to improve the DApp.
+You are being commissioned once again to improve the DApp.
 Following the steps below, the application was completed:

 ### {#tut-mkt-Interaction-basic} Basic Interactive DApp

-To make it easy to follow, we'll begin with new files.
+We will begin with new files to make it easy to follow.

 Type the following code in the backend file: